projectfluent/fluent-rs/fluent-fallback/README.md

 The `fluent-rs` workspace is a collection of Rust crates implementing [Project Fluent][], a localization system designed to unleash the entire expressive power of natural language translations.

-This crate exposes a high-level implementation of a collection of locale bundles including fallback between locales.
+This crate is a high-level implementation of a collection of locale bundles including fallback between locales.

 [Project Fluent]: https://projectfluent.org